Stock Quote

 • Operating margins (cumulative)

-In Mobile Contents, Monster Hunter Now (for iOS, Android) was released in September, representing the latest mobile game in the Monster Hunter series.
-The number of worldwide downloads of the title exceeded 10 million, driving wider recognition of the brand.
+In Mobile Contents, Monster Hunter Now (an out-licensed title for iOS and Android) was released in September, representing the latest mobile game in the Monster Hunter series.
+The number of worldwide downloads of the game exceeded 10 million, driving wider recognition of the IP.

 2. Arcade Operations business